NaimulAlam/LaligaTeams/README.md

 # La Liga Teams

-The Live Site is here: [La Liga Teams](https://laliga-teams.netlify.app/).
+The Live Site is here: [La Liga Teams Live](https://laliga-teams.netlify.app/).

 Features of the Site: